 Academic and Institutional Leadership

-Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union), Section Editor-in-Chief for Weather, Events and Impacts at Climate, Associated Editor for Interdisciplinary Physics at Frontiers in Physics, and sits at scientific councils and advisory panels from diverse international research and funding institutions.
+Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union), Section Editor-in-Chief for Weather, Events and Impacts at Climate, Associate Editor for Interdisciplinary Physics at Frontiers in Physics, and sits at scientific councils and advisory panels from diverse international research and funding institutions.

 For several years, Rui Perdigão has been designing, coordinating and delivering various university courses along with international courses, seminars and workshops.
-Some of his most relevant courses are linked to his inter university chair and listed at the Meteoceanics Doctoral School here.
+Some of his most relevant courses are linked to his inter university initiative and listed at the Meteoceanics Doctoral School here.

 Rui Perdigão chairs the international alliance for Quantum Information Technologies in the Earth Sciences (QITES) and also the NORA Research Alliance (the latter with co-coordinator Julia Hall).

 Across the Earth System sciences, Rui Perdigão has taken part in various initiatives, most notably at the core team of the “Flood Change” consortium, headquartered at TU Wien, Vienna, Austria, and funded by the European Research Council.
-There, he has served as the Earth System Dynamics representative, responsible for the development of mathematical physics methods for deciphering coevolutionary hydro-climate dynamics and river flood changes in the light of complex Earth System interactions.
+There, he has contributed as Earth System Dynamics representative, responsible for the development of mathematical physics methods for deciphering coevolutionary hydro-climate dynamics and river flood changes in the light of complex Earth System interactions.
 The collaborative effort resulted in the development of decision support products and in high-impact team publications, including in Science and in Nature.

-Rui Perdigão has also established collaborations on Physics of Information with the Instituto de Telecomunicações and the Centre for Physics and Engineering of Advanced Materials at Instituto Superior Técnico from the University of Lisbon.
-There, he pursues theoretical studies on the physical nature of information, the informational nature of physics, along with conceiving quantum information systems for addressing complex mathematical challenges beyond the realms of traditional quantum theory.
+In these areas, he pursues theoretical studies on the physical nature of information, the informational nature of physics, along with conceiving quantum information systems for addressing complex mathematical challenges beyond the realms of traditional quantum theory.
 At a methodological level, he develops novel techniques for data exploration and model design of complex systems, and at a practical level he investigates new techniques for quantum technological sensing of environmental phenomena.